J. D. McKissic

-Joshua Dobbie McKissic (born August 15, 1993), is an American former professional football running back.
+Joshua Dobbie McKissic (born August 15, 1993), is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Arkansas State Red Wolves, setting the Sun Belt Conference record for most career receptions with 289.
 McKissic signed with the Atlanta Falcons as an undrafted free agent in after the 2016 NFL draft.
 He was also a member of the Seattle Seahawks, Detroit Lions, and Washington Football Team / Commanders.

 Early life

 McKissic was born on August 15, 1993, in Phenix City, Alabama, and later played high school football at Central High School.
-A three-star wide receiver recruit, McKissic committed to play college football at Arkansas State over offers from Appalachian State and Coastal Carolina.
+A three-star wide receiver recruit, McKissic committed to play college football for the Arkansas State Red Wolves over offers from Appalachian State and Coastal Carolina.